 Graduate Student Assistantships

-Contact the biology graduate committee chair (graduate program advisor, Michelle Haynie, Ph.D.) to inquire about the availability of a Teaching Assistantship (TA).
+Contact the biology graduate committee chair (graduate program advisor, Paul Stone, Ph.D.) to inquire about the availability of a Teaching Assistantship (TA).
 To apply, complete the TA APP found on the forms page.
 Graduate TAs will be awarded by the biology graduate committee with assistance from the biology department chairperson.
 TAs will be awarded only to students who remain in good standing in the department.
 See the biology department graduate Program Guide (Appendix IX) for the criteria used to evaluate good standing.
 TAs typically come with a stipend and a tuition waiver.Graduate Research Assistantships

-Graduate Research Assistantships (RAs) can be obtained in the following ways: 1. the student has applied for and received a student Research, Creative, and Scholarly Activities (RCSA) grant through the UCO Office of High Impact Practices (OHIP); 2. the faculty mentor has applied for and received a faculty grant through the UCO Office of Research and Sponsored Programs; 3. the student or faculty mentor has applied for and received a Student Transformative Learning Record – Transformative Learning (STLR-TL) grant; or 4. the student or faculty mentor has applied for and received external funding that contains money available for student salaries.
+Graduate Research Assistantships (RAs) can be obtained in the following ways: 1.
+The student has applied for and received a student Research, Creative, and Scholarly Activities (RCSA) grant through the UCO Office of High Impact Practices (OHIP); 2.
+The faculty mentor has applied for and received a faculty grant through the UCO Office of Research and Sponsored Programs; 3.
+The student or faculty mentor has applied for and received a Student Transformative Learning Record – Transformative Learning (STLR-TL) grant, or 4.
+The student or faculty mentor has applied for and received external funding that contains money available for student salaries.

 Grants awarded to faculty mentors do not guarantee RAs for graduate students.
 RAs awarded through UCO RCSA typically include a stipend and a tuition waiver.
 RAs awarded through external grants will vary with regard to associated benefits (tuition waiver, health benefits, etc.) depending on the granting agency.
 STLR grants do not include tuition waivers.